Monthly Arts Integration Newsletter

-Potomac Elementary School is one of three arts integration model schools in Montgomery County and is located in the Maryland suburbs of Washington, DC.
+Potomac Elementary School is an arts integration model school in Montgomery County and is located in the Maryland suburbs of Washington, DC.
 Arts integration has been an integral part of the school curriculum since it was designated a model school in 2003.
 Through a federal grant, we were able to provide our staff with professional development in arts integration strategies and many arts opportunities for our students.
 The arts, including dance/movement, theater, music, and visual arts, have moved to center stage in our school and are visible from kindergarten through fifth grade.

 What is Arts Integration?

 Arts Integration is a teaching approach that incorporates the indicators of an arts curriculum as well as other content areas.
 Natural connections are made between subjects within lessons.
 Each enhances the topic.
 During a lesson, students learn about art forms(movement, theater, visual art or music) and content (reading, math, science, writing, and social studies).